Physical control and medical surveillance of exposed workers

 The company must commission

-• an appropriate certified dosimetry service or certified monitoring service, for dose assessment or dose estimation and
+• an appropriate certified service for the dose assessment and

 The results of the dose assessment and, where appropriate, of the medical examination, shall be made available to the persons concerned.